SydneyBao/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.

+The `httpOnly` flag for the session cookie is set to `false`, which allows client-side scripts to access the cookie.
+This makes the application vulberable to the cross-site scripting attacks and session hijacking

 2. Briefly explain different ways in which vulnerability can be exploited.

+An attacker could inject malicious JavaScript code that reads the session cookie and sends it to a remote server.
+Since the cookie is accessible to client-side scripts, an attacker could also steal the session ID and impersonate the user.
+Lastly, without proper encryption, an attacker could intercept and modify the session data in transit.

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.

+secure.ts implements several security measures.
+The `httpOnly` flag is set to `true` preventing client-side access to the session cookie.
+The `sameSite` attribute is set to `true`, which helps prevent cross-site request forgery attacks.
+The session secret is passed as a command-line argument rather than being hardcoded, improving security.